knightsUCF/SpaceGame/design/design.md

 # Procedurally Generating Star Systems

-Procedurally generating star systems might be the easiest thing to start with, because we will always need a reference point that becomes the star, the relative origin point:
+Procedurally generating star systems might be the easiest thing to start with, because we will always need a reference point that becomes the star, the relative origin point, and then we simply generate planets around this star origin point with +, 0 on the 3D x,y,z coordinate system, just making sure we are within some sort of safe buffer threshold distance, so the planets don't overlap each other.
+Later we can add moons also.

 void GenerateStarSystem(Vector3 originPoint)